enif77/EESSI-AS4.NET/README.md

 ## Building for dev

-To make it runnable vrom VS, use these steps:
+To make it runnable from VS, use these steps:

 - Install VS2022 with .NET Framework 4.6.2 SDK and .NET Core SDK 2.1.402.
 - Checkout the source code from [https://github.com/enif77/EESSI-AS4.NET](https://github.com/enif77/EESSI-AS4.NET).